FarzamMohammadi/ado-express/README.md

 - *deployment-plan.xlsx*: The output of search results.
 This can also be used for deployment if *USE_SEARCH_RESULTS* is set to true
 - *search-results.log*: Contains search logs
 # Environment Variables
-### Considerations
-1. The default values of these variables are null and false
-2. You must remove the .env example values to use the command line arguments

 ## List of Variables/Arguments
+Note: The default values of these variables are null and false

 - **ORGANIZATION_URL**=< Your organizations ADO URL - Example: https://dev.azure.com/{organization} >
 - **PERSONAL_ACCESS_TOKEN**=< Personal access token (https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows) >